What are Applications?

 Like this, teams of authors can also "declutter" their dashboards by grouping their Modules together into Applications.
 New authors or colleagues joining can be easily added to all the Modules contained in the Application.
 Likewise, if an author or project member is leaving and should be removed from all Modules in the Application, they can be removed from the Application to revoke access from all its Modules.

 How do I copy an Application?

-Once the duplication was successful, you can click on Open Application copy to switch to the newly created Application.
+Once the duplication was successful, you can select Open Application copy to switch to the newly created Application.
 Please note that collaborators are not copied but have to be added to the newly created Application.

 What can I build with Applications?

-Currently, Applications are the ideal way to group together modules that work together and constitute one use case.
-Let's consider a Data Breach Assistant as an example use case for Applications: The Assistant is used to (1) report and identify data breaches, (2) assess the risks and recommend mitigation strategies, and (3) generate documents for incident reports or notifications
+Currently, Applications are the ideal way to group together Modules that work together and constitute one use case.
+Let us consider a Data Breach Assistant as an example use case for Applications: The Assistant is used to (1) report and identify data breaches, (2) assess the risks and recommend mitigation strategies, and (3) generate documents for incident reports or notifications